WQCP (FM)

-WQJS is a radio station broadcasting a classical music format on 88.5 MHz FM in Clewiston, Florida, United States.
-It is owned and operated by Indian River State College, through its IRSC Public Media division, alongside two other stations: WQCS (88.9 FM) and WQCP (91.1 FM) in Fort Pierce.
-The WQJS programming is also heard on WQCS's HD Radio subchannel.
+WQCP is a radio station broadcasting a classical music format on 88.5 MHz FM in Clewiston, Florida, United States.
+It is owned and operated by Indian River State College, through its IRSC Public Media division, alongside two other stations: WQCS (88.9 FM) and WFLM (91.1 FM) in Fort Pierce.
+The WQCP programming is also heard on WQCS's HD Radio subchannel and on WQCO (90.5 FM) in Okeechobee.

 History

 On July 13, 1998, Black Media Works, Inc., was granted a construction permit for a new radio station to serve Clewiston; a license to cover for WJCB was filed almost three years later, on July 12, 2001.
-It served to rebroadcast the programming of WJFP (the current WQCP) in Fort Pierce.
+It served to rebroadcast the programming of WJFP (the current WFLM) in Fort Pierce.

 In August 2021, Indian River State College announced it had reached a deal to purchase WJFP and its Clewiston satellite WJCB to provide a second frequency and split NPR news/talk and classical music programming in the Fort Pierce area.
 On September 15, WJCB changed its call sign to WQJS.
 On the same day, at 8:00 a.m., classic hits 88.9 HD3 "The River" began simulcasting on 91.1 and 88.5 temporarily until WQCP relaunched with a new call sign on September 28.
 The purchase by Indian River State College of the two stations was consummated on September 27, 2021, for $950,000.

 On December 4, 2023, WQJS changed its format from jazz to classical music.
+The call sign was changed to WQCP on June 16, 2026.